DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ENCRYPTION/Encryption-decryption.md

 - Private key - Company's private key
 - Counter party's public key

 PGP uses a passphrase to encrypt your private key on your machine.
 Your private key is encrypted on your disk using a hash of your passphrase as the secret key.
 You use the passphrase to decrypt and use your private key.
 A passphrase should be hard for you to forget and difficult for others to guess.

-> Note: It's recommended to for the Private key, Public key, Receiver’s public key use Azure Storage SAS URL with read only access stored in the keyvault secrets.
-The SAS url points to the file and includes the token to access it.

 ## Step 2 - Assign Secrets in DXC encryption parameters
 Assign above **Secrets** to the encryption/decryption. <br>